-“That shit’s fire, you make that bro?”, a group of sloshed guys asked after hearing the beat for the possible outro of their album.
+“That shit’s fire, you make that bro?”, a group of drunken guys asked after hearing the beat for the possible outro of their album.

 “Do you guys wanna come over?
-We’re in E-20, you guys should come by,” another group asked, this time a cluster of girls dressed like they just came back from the bars.
+We’re in E-20, you guys should come by,” another group asked, this time a cluster of girls coming back from the bars.

 “We’re kinda doin’ shit right now but we can come by later,” Stoehrer said with a smile.